TimFenwick15/Pi0-Media-Controller/README.md

 - AD1 connected to Pi pin 8 (serial TX)
 - AD0 connected to Pi pin 10 (serial RX)

-The FTDI breakout was on USB0, so: `$ screen /dev/ttyUSB0 115200`
+The FTDI breakout was on USB0, so: `screen /dev/ttyUSB0 115200`.

 Then power on the Pi to get a shell.

 Login with username pi, password raspberry.
-Change the password with: `$ passwd`
+Change the password with: `passwd`

 ### Get ssh access
 On the Pi, edit `/etc/wpa_supplicant/wpa_supplicant.conf`